HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-06-30-tests-as-complete-specifications.md

 1. When the problem is fully specified, this gives you a natural source of tests that you can easily write using Hypothesis.
-2. However this is where your tests should *start* rather than finish, and you still need to think about other intersting ways to test your software.
+2. However this is where your tests should *start* rather than finish, and you still need to think about other interesting ways to test your software.